 [Teams] Brighton vs Man Utd: Confirmed line-ups from the Amex Stadium

-Manchester United are on the south coast to take on Brighton & Hove Albion...
+Manchester United take on Brighton & Hove Albion at the Amex Stadium this evening...

 -